 That was it, folks.
 Epidural.
 Plus, given our situation, I truly felt I could not possibly handle any more.
 They caved and gave it to me, but it didn’t have enough time to set in before Isabelle needed to make her arrival.
 Two extremely weak and barely-there pushes, and our miracle was born.
 And you know what?
 The most magical little squeal came out of those tiny lungs!
 Another glimmer of hope.
 You could hold her tiny body in the palm of your hand, all 1 lb 13 oz and 11 inches of it.
 The NICU nurses, who are truly angels sent from God, were able to stabilize Isabelle enough to wheel her over to me.

 We were able to see her for a few seconds before they rushed her off to the NICU.
+Will snapped this photo with his then flip phone.
 Her tiny body was covered in plastic wrap to keep her warm even though she was under a heat lamp.
 She had medical tape from ear to ear stabilizing her breathing tube while a nurse manually pumped air into her miniature lungs.
 I remember touching her tiny head and telling her I love her.
 At that moment she looked like she was trying to open her eyes even though they were still fused shut.
 It was a moment that gave us another little glimmer of hope we could cling to.

 First obstacle.
 Survive birth.